pandorabots-admin/docs/pages/core-concepts.md

 # Substitutions and sentence splitting {#substitutions}

-One new feature that was introduced in AIML 2.0 is the substitution file.
+One feature that was introduced in AIML 2.0 is the substitution file.
 These files are used to modify text strings being passed through your bot in such a way that both the AIML interpreter and your client can parse their meanings.

 Substitution files look a lot like map files, but serve a different function.
 They look for defined sets of characters in text strings, and replace those sets of characters with new values.
 Depending on the substitution file, this transformation can either occur before the bot attempts to form a match with an input, or in the bot's response itself.
 Here's a basic example: